Universal Stage Use on the Olympus BX51-Pol Microscope

 Incentive for Modification of Olympus BX51

-The College of Microscopy (Editor’s Note: renamed in 2008 to Hooke College of Applied Sciences) recently had the opportunity to offer a course of instruction in Universal Stage Methods for the Identification of Crystalline Materials taught by Daniel E. Kile, formerly with the United States Geological Survey, and author of the beautifully-illustrated monograph, The Petrographic Microscope (see online review).
+The Hooke College of Applied Sciences, a member of The McCrone Group, recently had the opportunity to offer a course of instruction in Universal Stage Methods for the Identification of Crystalline Materials taught by Daniel E. Kile, formerly with the United States Geological Survey, and author of the beautifully-illustrated monograph, The Petrographic Microscope (see online review).
 The problem, however, was that the universal stage itself requires considerable space between the microscope stage and the front of the objective; the vast majority of microscopes as currently manufactured do not allow for the required amount of space.
 It would be necessary to adapt the College of Microscopy microscopes–Olympus BX51 polarized light microscopes–to accept the Leitz universal stage, which is the model that was to be used in the class.
 This was the incentive for preparing the modifications described in this article.
 The modifications involved only two tasks; namely, (1) make a riser block to increase the distance between the microscope stage and the objective, and (2) make an adapter plate that would both accept the Leitz universal stage, and attach to existing threaded holes in the Olympus stage.

 The Riser Block